Guneev9/blog-1/content/project/twitter-engine.md

 2. Write Actor:
 We have kept only 2 write actors at the moment that do the job of writing data to the respective database once a tweet request has been received.

+## Further Updates

+This project was [further updated](https://didyousaydata.xyz/project/twitter-simulator/){target="_blank"} to implement a WebSocket interface using Phoenix web framework.